 If an existing cluster starts on a 2.16 GHz channel, the decentralized clustering enabled PCP or AP shall monitor the corresponding 2.16 GHz channel and then follow the procedures defined in 9.34.2.1 to become a member PCP or member AP of this cluster.

-If a DMG Beacon frame containing the Cluster Control field is received from an S-PCP or S-AP on a 1.08 GHz channel, the decentralized clustering enabled PCP or AP shall monitor the corresponding 1.08 GHz channel during each Beacon SP to listen whether the Beacon SP is occupied by other member PCP or AP.
+If a DMG Beacon frame containing the Clustering Control field is received from an S-PCP or S-AP on a 1.08 GHz channel, the decentralized clustering enabled PCP or AP shall monitor the corresponding 1.08 GHz channel during each Beacon SP according to the received cluster synchronization and control information to listen whether the Beacon SPs are occupied by other member PCPs or APs.
 If an empty Beacon SP is discovered, the PCP or AP shall follow the same procedures defined in 9.34.2.1 to become a member PCP or member AP of this cluster.

 A decentralized clustering enabled PCP or AP shall not become a member of a cluster starting on a 1.08 GHz channel if no Beacon SP is determined to be empty during aMinChannelTime, in which case, subject to the requirements described in 9.34.2.1, then the PCP or AP may become the S-PCP or S-AP of a new cluster, or may cease its activity on this 1.08 GHz channel, or may request to operate on the unoccupied adjacent 1.08 GHz channel within the 2.16 GHz common channel (9.40.2.3), and, if desired, attempt operation on a different 2.16 GHz or 1.08 GHz channel.